anqooqie/proconlib/docs/next_permutation.md

 bool next_permutation(Iterator first, Iterator k, Iterator last);
 ```

-It generates the next permutation with the manner of n-choose-r.
+It generates the next permutation in the manner of n-choose-r.
 It returns `true` if the next permutation exists, `false` otherwise.

 ## Usage